 Kyle Morland was born in Johannesburg and currently lives and works in Cape Town, South Africa.
 After receiving a Bachelors degree in Fine Art from Michaelis School of Fine Art at the University of Cape Town (UCT) (Cape Town, South Africa: 2009), Morland has since gone on to feature in numerous local and international exhibitions.

-Through the manipulation of aluminium and steel, Morland’s sculptures Â address issues of subjectivity and social representation, expressing a fascination with spatial relations.
+Through the manipulation of materials, Morland’s sculptures Â address issues of subjectivity and social representation, expressing a fascination with spatial relations.
 The scale of his sculptural work often compels viewers to measure themselves against the work.

-His archetypal contorted steel sculptures speak of a playful engagement with contrasting notions of form; large and small, light and heavy, interior and exterior, full and empty.
-Morland recycles the offcuts of his sculptures to make new work, re-evaluating the use and reuse of commonly discarded items and considering their potential for creative expression.
+The sculptures speak of a playful engagement with contrasting notions of form, scale, weight and context.
+Sometimes Morland uses the offcuts of his sculptures to make new work, re-evaluating the use of commonly discarded items and considering their context.

-Noteworthy solo exhibitions include AssembleÂ (2016), NodeÂ (2015) and FalseworkÂ (2011) which were held at Blank Projects in Cape Town.
-Morland’s work was featured as part of Cape Town Art Fair’s special project, Tomorrows/Today (2016), curated by Ruth Simbao and Azu Nwagbogu; Furniture (Blank Projects, Cape Town: 2015); Flag New York CityÂ at Performa 13 (New York: 2013) andÂ Working TitleÂ at Goodman Gallery (Cape Town: 2012).
+Noteworthy solo exhibitions include AssembleÂ (2016), NodeÂ (2015) and FalseworkÂ (2011) which were held at Blank Projects in Cape Town, South Africa.
+Morland’s work was featured as part of Cape Town Art Fair’s special project, Tomorrows/TodayÂ (Cape Town, South Africa: 2016), curated by Ruth Simbao and Azu Nwagbogu. Â He has also featured in the following exhibition; Bootleg Triennial (Atlantic House: 2016).
+Winter Sculpture FairÂ at the Nirox Foundation (Johannesburg: 2015); Flag New York CityÂ at Performa 13 (New York: 2013) andÂ Working TitleÂ at Goodman Gallery (Cape Town: 2012).
 In 2009, Morland received the Michaelis Merit Award and in 2007, was the recipient of the Irma Stern Award.